The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 3. Life change happens through relationships

 Most of life will not be a mountain top experience.
-Most of life will be a day to day grind.
+Most of life will be a day-to-day grind.
 Wake up and do the same thing over again and again and again.
 If we as people rely on those few and far between mountaintops to help change our lives, we will be sorely disappointed and utterly exhausted.
 Jesus did not show up to earth for a day and have a massive conference.
-No, He came to earth and He walked with people.
+No, He came to earth, and He walked with people.
 He shared His life with them.
 He asked questions and dug into the issues of their lives and hearts.
 He cared about them.
 He laughed with them.
 Processed things about their days with them.
 What happened as a result?
-2000 years after we are still talking about Him!
-There is nothing wrong with camps and conferences, they are indeed a special gift and a memorable time.
+2000 years later, we are still talking about Him!
+There is nothing wrong with camps and conferences; they are indeed a special gift and a memorable time.
 But I believe that life change happens through relationships.
 Intentionally investing in the lives of people around you.
 By asking them questions and good questions at that.
-If you don’t know how to ask good questions than go to the library and get books that are full of them.
+If you don’t know how to ask good questions, then go to the library and get books that are full of them.
 Become a master at digging into people’s hearts.
 Go out of your way to do life with them.
 Invite them to your Super Bowl party.
 Play basketball with them.
 Learn their favorite movie and watch it with them.
 Pray for their greatest needs in life.

 2. Keep your heart on your sleeve

 A friend told me a story once about a father and his son.
 The dad was always very cold and closed off.
-Rarely smiled, rarely shared his feelings and never went out of his way to listen or bless the life of another.
+He rarely smiled, rarely shared his feelings, and never went out of his way to listen or bless the life of another.
 In reaction, his son vowed to be different than that.
 He decided he was going to be warm and open towards people.
 Always smiling and creating conversation.
 Asking about how your day was or being honest when others asked him the same thing.
 He was always willing to help a neighbor and make a friend.

-If you know anything about loving others it is risky.
+If you know anything about loving others, it is risky.
 Dangerous at times.
 You will most definitely get hurt or be hurt by others who betray you, gossip about you, or say things that just aren’t true.
-This happened to the father’s son multiple times and when it did happen it hurt deeply each time.
-Finally, the father remarked, “if you keep putting your heart on your sleeve it will keep getting broken!”
+This happened to the father’s son multiple times, and when it did happen, it hurt deeply each time.
+Finally, the father remarked, “If you keep putting your heart on your sleeve, it will keep getting broken!”
 To which the son replied, “dad, I wear my heart on my sleeve so others can touch it.”

 “People are often unreasonable, irrational, and self-centered.
 Forgive them anyway.